Skip to content

 • Claude-specific syntax (@import statements)

-• Claude configuration schemas (skills frontmatter, settings, hooks)
+• Configuration schemas (skills frontmatter, settings, hooks)

-• Claude ecosystem validation (MCP servers, plugins)
+• Ecosystem validation (MCP servers, plugins)

 • Cross-reference integrity (files referenced actually exist)

-Design Principles
+Guiding Principles

 1. Domain Expertise — Focus on deep Claude knowledge, not generic rules